alielbashir/blog/README.md

 ```
 python3 - m pip install poetry
 ```
-3. Install the dependencies using poetry
+3. Install the dependencies using poetry and activate the venv
 ```
 poetry install
+poetry shell
 ```
 4. Run the server with uvicorn
 ```